Skip to content

 1. Fetch all stacks and assets from Immich

-2. Group assets into stacks using criteria
+6. Group assets into stacks using the selected mode and criteria

-4. Apply changes via the Immich API (create, update, or delete stacks as needed)
+8. Apply changes via the Immich API (create, update, or delete stacks as needed)

-5. Log all actions and optionally run in dry-run mode for safety
+9. Log all actions and optionally run in dry-run mode for safety

 Safe Operations